 - Better internal efficiency

 - Increased rate of project success

 Using a project management tool for co-worker communication has a similar range of benefits with an even stronger correlation.

 Across every data point, people find it easier to communicate effectively, measure project progress, and keep information organized and accessible when they use an online tool.

 Click here to see all the data from the Project.co Communication Statistics 2023 survey.

 So, there’s good news and bad news.

-The bad news — the problems won't simply resolve themselves without positive action from business leaders.
-It takes strong, decisive leadership to identify the need for change, explore to find the right systems, tools and software, and then drive change throughout the organization.
+It takes strong, decisive leadership to identify the need for change, explore to find the right systems, tools, and software, and then drive change throughout the organization.

-It's a challenge, but it’s one well worth facing down.
+Is it a challenge?
+Of course.
+But it’s one well worth facing down.